 Albert Einstein was a German-American physicist and probably the most well-known scientist of the 20th century.
-His theory of relativity, which describes the dynamics of light and extremely massive entities, is one of the pillars of modern physics, alongside his work in quantum mechanics, which focuses on the subatomic realm.
+He is famous for his theory of relativity (opens in new tab), a pillar of modern physics that describes the dynamics of light and extremely massive entities, as well as his work in quantum mechanics (opens in new tab), which focuses on the subatomic realm.

 Contrary to popular belief, Einstein was a good student.
 "Yesterday Albert received his grades, he was again number one, and his report card was brilliant," his mother once wrote to her sister, according to a German website (opens in new tab) dedicated to Einstein's legacy.
 But when he later switched to the Luitpold grammar school, young Einstein was not able to cope with the school's authoritarian attitude, and his teacher once said of him, "never will he get anywhere."